Scholarships Available

 - Demonstrated academic success ranking among the top 50% of his/her class

-The Brianna Joy Nelson Scholarship will reimburse students for eligible academic and career expenses.
-For example: the purchase of field specific footwear and/or uniforms, tools, and state certification fees.
+- For example: the purchase of field specific footwear and/or uniforms, tools, and state certification fees

-One, non-renewable award of $500 to a graduating senior from Fremont High School.
+To be awarded to a graduating senior from Fremont High School

 - Applicants who are not necessarily top academic students